 Rainbow vegetable kebabs

-Vegetable kebabs may be associated with summer barbecues, but these colourful skewers can be enjoyed any time of year and are a fun, easy way to ‘eat the rainbow’.
-One of the best things about kebabs is that you can add all your favourite veggies.
-The options are endless: mushrooms, tomatoes, onions, peppers, aubergine, squash, courgettes, and beetroot all work deliciously.
+Vegetable kebabs may be linked with summer barbecues, but these colourful skewers can be enjoyed year-round and are a fun, easy way to ‘eat the rainbow’ by adding your favourite veggies.
+The options are endless: mushrooms, tomatoes, onions, peppers, aubergine, squash, courgettes, and beetroot all work brilliantly.

 Plus, roasting and grilling are among the healthiest cooking methods – helping to retain, and even enhance, vegetables’ natural flavours.
-The result is mouth-watering veggies that have a perfectly crisp outside and moist and juicy inside, bringing a delicious contrast of texture to every bite.
-For a protein boost, simply add some chicken or tofu to your skewers.
+The result is mouth-watering veggies that are crisp outside and juicy inside, bringing a delicious contrast of texture to each bite.
+For a protein boost, simply add chicken or tofu to your skewers.

 4. Red pepper and tomato soup